adrmrt/MLOps_Labs/lab07/mlserver.md

 on the documentation page for [`tiny_vit_5m_224.dist_in22k`](https://huggingface.co/timm/tiny_vit_5m_224.dist_in22k).
 What _is_ interesting is the `@decode_args` decorator just before `predict`.

 Machine learning models generally expect their inputs to be passed as a particular type.
 These types range from common formats like NumPy arrays to more esoteric types like Pillow images (as is the case in our implementation).
 Clearly, a protocol like the one that `MLServer` uses cannot cover all possible Python types.

-TODO: Discuss protocol and codecs here.
+#### Excursion: Codecs

+MLServer uses codecs to encapsulate the encoding and decoding logic for different data types.
+Codecs are an abstraction which know how to encode and decode high-level Python types.
+Here, MLServer follows the [Open Inference Protocol](https://docs.seldon.io/projects/seldon-core/en/latest/reference/apis/v2-protocol.html), an industry-wide effort to provide a standardized protocol to communicate with different inference servers and orchestrating frameworks.

+Unless you want to use custom data types (which is not recommended unless you have a really good reason), you don't have to worry about codecs.
+MLServer comes with a set of built-in codecs that cover most common data types.
+The `@decode_args` decorator does the heavily lifting for you.
+Based on the information provided in the method signature, it will automatically decode the request payload and pass it to the method.
+It also takes care of encoding the response.

+If you want to learn more about codecs, we recommend reading up on the [Open Inference Protocol](https://docs.seldon.io/projects/seldon-core/en/latest/reference/apis/v2-protocol.html) and the [MLServer documentation on codecs](https://mlserver.readthedocs.io/en/latest/user-guide/content-type.html).

 #### `model-settings.json`